flohil/wdio-workflo/docs/store.md

 ## Location and Naming Convention

 Store files are located in the `src/page_objects/stores` folder of your system test directory.
-I usually end the class names of store with the term `Store`, but from a technical perspective, this is not required and you do not need to follow this convention.
+I usually like to name store classes so that they end with the term `Store`, but from a technical perspective, this is not required and you do not need to follow this convention.

 ## Factory Methods